 The alteration of this differential rate will establish a relationship between the rates received from different classes of land, and the degree of flood and erosion relief benefit anticipated from Scheme works.
-The general effect of the changes to the rating area boundary, and an increase to the urban contribution to the Waiohine River Management Scheme, will be a decrease in the level of rates for rural properties.
+The general effect of the changes to the rating area boundary, and adoption of new classifications, will be an increase in the rates to be paid by properties of classification SA and SC.

-The rates will be levied on a per hectare basis applied differentially in terms of the stated proportions to Classes A, B, C, D, E and S, as detailed in the Council Classification Plan 3/112 and accompanying Classification roll.
+The rates will be levied on a per hectare basis applied differentially in terms of the stated proportions to Classes A, B, C, D, SA, and SC, as detailed in the Council Classification Plan 5/45 and accompanying Classification roll.

-- (4) The effect that the introduction of the differential rate is expected to have on the incidence of rates for individual ratepayers is detailed on the accompanying Classification roll. - (5) That after due public notices have been given, this Special Order be submitted for confirmation at the meeting of the Wellington Regional Council to be held on 28 June 2001.
+The effect that the introduction of the differential rate is expected to have on the incidence of rates for individual ratepayers is detailed on the accompanying Classification roll.

+(4) That after due public notices have been given, this Special Order be submitted for confirmation at the meeting of the Wellington Regional Council to be held on 28 June 2001.